 The Innovation Scholars (IS) Program provides an opportunity for Wheaton students to engage directly with the work of the Wheaton Center for Faith & Innovation (CFI), receive practical training, and intersect with creative and energetic communities of Christians in the marketplace.

-- Social media - taking pictures and creating content at our events, this team will heighten Wheaton's awareness of the stories and lessons we're learning along the way.
+- Promo Team | Taking pictures and creating content at our events, this team will heighten Wheaton's awareness of the stories and lessons we're learning along the way.
 This team will oversee CFI social media platforms and special marketing projects.

 - Research Team | This team will collect and process data from corporate participants and may have the chance to participate on case study research trips where they will interact with a corporate partner on site.
 Scholars who can invest additional time may also have the opportunity co-author official CFI reports.
 This is a great opportunity to work with an industry expert to create a consulting style report and learn how to transform data into insights and business solutions.

 Reach out to Ben Norquist at email@example.com with questions.

 Apply to be an Innovation Scholar